justarandomgeek/FactorioIP/Feathernet.md

      * routers as ::0:0:worl:d_id on clusterio link
      * RA ::worl:d_id:0:0/96 to world link
  * Connect a decently fast CPU for TCP
- * Work with Danielv123 to improve clusterio link to factorio